One Ok Rock

 One Ok Rock (ワンオクロック, Wan Oku Rokku) is a Japanese rock band formed in 2005.
 The band currently consists of vocalist Takahiro Moriuchi, guitarist Toru Yamashita, bassist Ryota Kohama, and drummer Tomoya Kanki.
 Former members include drummer Yu Koyanagi and guitarist Alexander "Alex" Reimon Onizawa.
-They play varied styles of music, with songs ranging from alternative rock and emo to post-hardcore and pop punk.
+They play varied styles of music, with songs ranging from alternative rock and emo to post-hardcore and pop-punk.

 One Ok Rock was originally affiliated with Amuse since their debut in 2007.
 The band left Amuse on April 1, 2021, and established their own management agency, named 10969 Inc. They are signed with the Fueled by Ramen record label in the United States.

 The band rose to international fame with their 2012 single "The Beginning" from their sixth album Jinsei×Boku=, which led them to concerts and music festivals outside of Asia.
 Following this success, One Ok Rock began releasing dual versions (Japanese-English and full English) of subsequent albums, with two to three different tracks on each version.
 Their seventh studio album, 35xxxv, became the band's first to enter Billboard music charts in the US, peaking at No. 11 on Heatseekers Albums, No. 43 on Independent Albums, No. 23 on Hard Rock Albums, and No. 1 on the World Albums chart.
 The band's eighth album, Ambitions, which incorporated more arena rock and pop-rock, debuted at No. 106 on the Billboard 200 and entered several international charts as well.
 The band adopted a more electronic and pop sound on their ninth album Eye of the Storm (2019).
 They experimented with a more rock-centered sound while still incorporating modern pop-rock for their 2022 album, Luxury Disease.
+They continued to experiment with pop-rock for their 2025 album Detox.

 One Ok Rock won Classic Rock Roll of Honour Awards for Eastern Breakthrough Male Band in 2016, and Rock Sound Awards for Best International Band in 2017 and Best Live Performance in 2018.
 The band was also nominated for two Alternative Press Music Awards – Best International Band in 2016 and Best Breakthrough Band in 2017.